WuphonsReach/KSP-StockAntennaBalance/README.md

 # Goals:

-- Designed for use with the DSN strength set to 0.10 (1/10th of normal) to 1.00 (normal).
+- Relay antennas have more bandwidth, but are much more power-hungry then direct-connect antennas.
+You won't want to use them on small probes that gather science.
+- Relay antennas have equivalent (or better) power to the Tracking Station (TS) / Deep Space Network (DSN) of the same level.
+- Relay antennas can be used to augment the tracking station (or DSN) on Kerbin when extra ground stations are disabled in the advanced difficulty options.
 - Put more emphasis on having a good set of relay satellites around Kerbin and other planetary bodies.
-- Direct connections are much harder to obtain without a relay satellite.
+- Direct connections are much harder to obtain from the other planets without a relay satellite at the planet.
-- RA-100 Relay Antenna should only be needed for outer planet mods (like RSS, OPM).
+- RA-100 Relay Antenna is useful for outer planet mods (like RSS, OPM).
-- Relay antennas can be used to augment the tracking station (or DSN) on Kerbin when extra ground stations are disabled in the advanced difficulty options.
+- Balanced for use with the DSN strength set to 0.10 (1/10th of normal) to 1.00 (normal).

 # Part changes: